shoelace-style/shoelace/docs/getting-started/form-controls.md

    *                        store the current validation message.
 Default value is
    *                        'data-error'.
    *
-   * @return  Returns a cancel function to undo the changes that
+   * @return  Returns a cancellation function to undo the changes that
-   *          were necessary to activate inline validation */ function activateInlineFormValidation(container, errorAttribute = 'data-error') {
+   *          have been necessary to activate inline validation */ function activateInlineFormValidation(container, errorAttribute = 'data-error') {
     let formControls = null; // type: Set<HTMLElement> | null

-    // checks whether an element is a Shoelace form control const isFormControl = elem => {
+    // Checks whether an element is a Shoelace form control const isFormControl = elem => {
       return (
         elem instanceof HTMLElement &&